petecarapetyan/betterology/docs/about/index.md

 Betterology Corp began it's history as EDSL Corporation, in the 1980s.

-It has always been owned solely by Pete Carapetyan, of Bastrop
+It has always been owned solely by Pete Carapetyan, who now resides in Bastrop, Texas

-It changed it's name to Betterology Corp in 2006.
+The name was changed to Betterology Corp in 2006.

 ## Contact